How are admissions decisions made?

 What types of support do you provide to students?

 Every OLSH student is assigned a Teacher-Advisor and a School Counselor to offer them support with academics, career exploration, college planning, and other issues.
-Students also have access to the OLSH Writing and Learning (OWL) Center, which provides writing conferences and tutoring services.
+Students also have access to the OLSH Writing and Learning (OWL) Center and the OLSH After-School Tutoring Program.

 The OWL Center includes two "Centers" sharing one space: Writing Center students are tutored by any of the English Department teachers or a selected and trained peer tutor.
 Learning Center students are tutored individually or in any of their subjects by the OWL Center instructor, or a selected and trained peer tutor.
 Learn more about the OWL Center here.